qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

 user@host:~$ sudo systemctl restart whonix-firewall.service
 ```
 ## VI.
 Create Communication Channel
+**Note:**
-**Note:** this only creates the possibility for other VMs to communicate with `bitcoind`, it does not yet give them permission.
+- This only creates the possibility for other VMs to communicate with `bitcoind`, it does not yet give them permission.

 ### A. In a `bitcoind` terminal, set up `qubes-rpc` for `bitcoind`.
 1. Create persistent directory for `qrexec` action files.